 PREVENTATIVE MAINTENANCE APPLICATIONS

 When a new residential street is built, it typically consists of a 3-inch asphalt layer (pavement) on top of a 7-inch concrete base with a separate curb and gutter.
-The asphalt layer/pavement is estimated to last 25-30 years before needing replaced.
-One way to assure streets meet this target lifespan is to utilize proper preventative maintenance applications that extend the life of asphalt pavements.
+The street is estimated to last 25-30 years before needing rebuilt.
+One way to assure streets meet this target lifespan is to utilize proper preventative maintenance applications that extend the life of a street.
 These applications include crack seal, microsurfacing and overlay.

 Crack seal is a temporary preventative maintenance application applied to a street when minor cracks become pronounced throughout the pavement surface.
 This technique fills moderate sized cracks in the surface.
 This reduces the penetration of water and ultimately aids in extending the lifespan of the asphalt pavement.
 During this treatment debris is cleaned from the cracks with compressed air and a hot sealant is applied into and across the crack.
 This treatment is a moving operation so traffic is maintained at all times except in the immediate vicinity of the crack sealing operation.